 The concept of the EPNS Visiting Teacher initiative: A volunteer professor / senior/ distinguished member of the EPNS, from Europe who is a recognised expert in a certain field, visits a nominated host centre in a country in Europe which is classified by the World Bank per capita income group 1, 2 or 3, or EPNS category WB4B (email email@example.com for clarification) for a short stay of intense teaching.
 Travel and stay will be supported by EPNS.
 It may be considered that these visits will take place annually thereafter, if the first visit proves to be a success.

-2 EPNS Visiting Teachers have been awarded for 2023:
+2 EPNS Visiting Teachers were awarded for 2023:

-Professor Tally Lerman-Sagie from Sackler School of Medicine, Tel Aviv University, Israel will be visiting the Alexandru Obregia Hospital/ Carol Davila University of Medicine in Romania to host theoretical courses and hands-on learning ultrasonography for evaluation of the multiple brain anomalies using a special machine simulator.
+Professor Tally Lerman-Sagie from Sackler School of Medicine, Tel Aviv University, Israel will be visiting the Alexandru Obregia Hospital/ Carol Davila University of Medicine in Romania this has been postponed until 2024.

 Professor David Neubauer from the University Children’s Hospital, Ljubljana, Slovenia has visited Almaty City Children’s Hospital in Kazakhstan and we are delighted to share the following 2 reports: